codeforamerica/skillshares/git_basics/README.md

 ### Ammend

 Sometimes when commiting you need to modify the last commit message.
-This is where the '--ammend' command comes in handy.
+This is where the `--ammend` command comes in handy.

-Let's say you are ready to commit your code and run
+Let's say you are ready to commit your code and run:

     $ git commit -m "I <# Code for America"

-But you really meant to say "I heart Code for America"
+But you really meant to say "I heart Code for America":

     $ git commit --ammend